 (e) You must get our written consent before you subcontract any parts of the Deliverables, or novate or assign this agreement.
 You are responsible for all acts or omissions of your Personnel as if the acts or omissions were yours.
 You and your Personnel must:

 (i) have the skills, qualifications, licenses, approvals, and experience to provide the Deliverables to us, and exercise due skill, care and diligence and act in a proper, professional, timely and cost effective manner, at all times when providing the Deliverables to us;

-(ii) comply with all Laws and RMIT Policies when providing the Deliverables to us, and not do (or omit to do) anything that causes us to breach any Law or RMIT Policy;
+(ii) comply with all Laws and RMIT Policies when providing the Deliverables to us, including in relation to the environment, health, safety, security, and all privacy laws that bind RMIT (including in the same way and to the same extent those laws bind RMIT) and not do (or omit to do) anything that causes us to breach any Law or RMIT Policy;

 (iii) without limiting the preceding clause you must do all things reasonably required and provide all reasonable assistance to us to ensure we comply with child safety Laws (including by providing current working with children and police checks on our request);